JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 # Improvement Areas
 There are a few reasons that my bot cannot solve those CAPTCHAs.

-First, I use hard-coded threshold for all CAPTCHAs, which aims to remove background.
-However, it is fixed in all CAPTCHAs, so it cannot cater all CAPTCHAs, images after thresholding either remove part of the icons or leave too much background.
+First, I use fixed and hard-coded threshold for background removal in all CAPTCHAs, so it cannot cater all CAPTCHAs, either some parts of the icons are removed or too much detail are left in the main pane.
+One approach to solve that is through sampling, we can collect many CAPTCHAs, test different kind of thresholds (Percentage Threshold) which only keep the top several % of brightest pixels, then apply this new "Percentage Threshold" on new CAPTCHAs.
+However, this approach has two drawbacks.
+It will require many human efforts, as there is no metric to measure how good this Percentage Threshold is, so you need to determine the every possibility of Percentage Threshold by yourself.
+Besides, this approach cannot tackle all CAPTCHAs, as the Percentage Threshold will no longer apply if a new CAPTCHA has a complete different distribution of pixel values.

-Second, My bot assumes the icons are white, which are wrong sometimes.
+Second, My bot assumes the icons are white, which is wrong sometimes.
 In some CAPTCHAs, some of the icons are black.
 What's more, the icons may share similar color as background (It makes a human being to solve as well...)

+Source Code: URL
+This article is also published in Medium: